fridaysystems/inventory-presser/readme.txt

 * Edit.php is customized for our custom post type to list stock number, color, odometer, price & photo count

 == Upgrade Notice ==

+= 1.2.0 =
+This is the first version of the plugin that is part of a launched website, so there is no reason to not have at least this version.

 = 0.5 =
 Without version 0.5, you will not have this readme.txt file